mkwawama/DAT514-Habit-Tracker/README.md

 When a habit is completed the habit tracker will keep a score of your habits and calculate an average score for the week which will be shown on the right-hand side of the counter.

-The habit tracker will also have a graph to show the last seven days scores.
+The habit tracker will also have a graph to show the by  last seven days scores.

 Users can look back at the previous habits they completed through the calendar.